Footwear Sole Materials Market

 -

-In 2021, a consortium of Portuguese universities—Aveiro, Porto, and Minho—launched the Safety Materials for Shoe (SM4S) project.
-This initiative brought together academic expertise to create a virus-resistant shoe sole, designed to help combat coronavirus and other pathogens, contributing to safer footwear innovations during and beyond the pandemic.
+In 2021, a consortium of Portuguese universities Aveiro, Porto, and Minho launched the Safety Materials for Shoe (SM4S) project.
+This initiative combined academic expertise to develop a virus-resistant shoe sole, aimed at combating coronavirus and other pathogens, driving safer footwear innovations during and beyond the pandemic.

 -

 In September 2022, Hotter partnered with BASF to integrate Infinergy Expanded Thermoplastic Polyurethane (E-TPU) into its casual footwear line.
-By combining BASF’s advanced material with Hotter’s Cushion Plus technology, the collaboration enhanced comfort and durability, while supporting Hotter’s expansion into both formal and casual segments of the footwear market.
+Combining BASF’s advanced material with Hotter’s Cushion Plus technology, the collaboration improved comfort, durability, and supported Hotter’s growth in both formal and casual footwear markets.

-In this report, the Footwear Sole Material Market has been segmented by Material, Sole Component, Distribution Channel, Application, End-User and Geography.
+In this report, the Footwear Sole Materials Market has been segmented by Product, Sole Component, Sole Product, Application, and Geography.

 Rubber

-Footwear Sole Material Market, Segmentation by Sole Component
+Footwear Sole Materials Market Segmentation by Sole Component

 Outsole